EDCD/EDDI/README.md

 # EDDI: The Elite Dangerous Data Interface VoiceAttack plugin

 EDDI makes available a large number of values related to a commander's status, ship and system.
 These give the basis for providing a rich VoiceAttack experience.
+It is not in itself a complete VoiceAttack profile, similar to that provided by HCS and numerous personal contributors, but does give the tools to build new or augment existing profiles.
 The available values are as follows:

 ###Commander values